geopython/pywps/docs/configuration.rst

     the URL of the WPS service endpoint

 :language:
-    the ISO 639-1 language and ISO 3166-1 alpha2 country code of the service (e.g. ``en-CA``, ``fr-CA``, ``en-US``)
+    a comma-separated list of ISO 639-1 language and ISO 3166-1 alpha2 country code of the service
+    (e.g. ``en-CA``, ``fr-CA``, ``en-US``)

 :encoding: